ovh/docs/pages/cloud/nutanix/37-objects/guide.en-gb.md

 ![04 Activate Object 12](images/04-activate-objects12.png){.thumbnail}

-### Creating an Access Keys to your storage.
+### Creating an Access Key to your storage

-To be able to use an Objects storage it is necessary to create associated **Access Keys**.
+To be able to use an Object storage, it is necessary to create associated **Access Keys**.

 Go to the `Access Keys`{.action} tab.